bookofproofs/bookofproofs.github.io/_sources/history/19th-century/steklov.md

 * For his Master's thesis Steklov worked on the equations of a solid body moving in an ideal non-viscous fluid.
 * There were four cases to be considered in integrating the equations which arose from this problem, and two of these cases had been solved by Clebsch in 1871.
 * Steklov solved the third case in his thesis, the final case being solved by Steklov's supervisor Lyapunov in 1893.
-* In fact 1893 was the year that Steklov was awarded his Master's Degree.
+* 1893 was the year that Steklov was awarded his Master's Degree.
 * Then, in 1896, Steklov was appointed to an extraordinary professorship of mechanics and continued to work for his doctoral dissertation.
 * For his doctoral dissertation Steklov worked on problems that arose in potential theory, electrostatics and hydromechanics.
 * He reduced problems of this type to boundary-value problems of Dirichlet type using rigorous mathematical analysis.